Multi-objective optimization for targeted self-assembly among competing polymorphs: Introduction

-In this article, we use machine-learning (ML) guided optimization~\cite{ml_inv_design,dijkstra_ml_SA,dijkstra2022,an2024} to determine how the Pareto front for the assembly of the honeycomb lattice depends on the assembly conditions.
-In Section II, we define the thermodynamic and kinetic objectives and show how the thermodynamically optimized potential~\cite{nmo1} performs across different densities.
-In Section III, we describe the ML-guided optimization method and perform multi-objective optimization to identify Pareto-optimal potentials.
-In Section IV, we characterize the Pareto-optimal potentials and investigate the physical origins of the thermodynamics/kinetics trade-off.
-Finally, in section V, we show how the shape of the Pareto front dictates the efficacy of an inverse-design algorithm based on optimizing an ensemble of finite-duration assembly trajectories.
-We summarize our conclusions in Section VI and identify future directions suggested by our findings.
+The remainder of this article is organized as follows.
+In Section~II, we define the thermodynamic and kinetic objectives and show how a pair potential that was optimized to minimize the free energy of a honeycomb lattice~\cite{nmo1,nmo2} performs when self-assembly is carried out starting from various initial densities.
+In Section~III, we introduce the ML-guided multi-objective optimization method to identify Pareto-optimal potentials.
+To compare the performance of our method relative to free energy-based optimization, we compute Pareto-optimal potentials for different target crystal lattices, initial densities, boundary conditions, and pair-potential design spaces in Section~IV.
+Then in Section~V, we examine features of the Pareto-optimal potentials themselves, showing that a trade-off between thermodynamic and kinetic objectives generically arises due to competition among competing polymorphs.
+Finally, in Section~VI, we show how the shape of the Pareto front dictates the efficacy of alternative inverse-design algorithms based on optimizing ensembles of short-duration assembly trajectories.
+We summarize our conclusions in Section~VII and suggest future directions for the development of improved inverse design methodologies based on our findings.